ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Redis.md

 3. Publisher-Subscriber based messaging
 4. Process information very quickly(like leaderboard)

-Redis is much faster then database since it stored the data in memory where as DB stores in hard-drives.
+Redis is much faster than database since it stored the data in memory where as DB stores in hard-drives.

 Redis is a No-SQL db
 Uses data structures to store data